-- Each invoice contains a unique invoice number; - Only one invoice per PDF file is submitted (file may contain multiple pages); - Supporting documents, if applicable, must be added at the end of the invoice PDF file; - The invoice PDF file shall be clear and readable without any handwritten notations; - The invoice is on white background or white paper (no color paper or shaded areas); - The invoice does not contain inverted areas (white character on black background); and - Standard fonts are used in the invoice (no cursive, italics, etc.) - 5.5 ADJUSTMENT TO THE RATE (UNIT PRICE) SCHEDULE.
-The Exhibit B Rate Schedule (unit price) is firm for the entire contract period of 60-months.
+- 5.5 ADJUSTMENT TO THE RATE (UNIT PRICE) SCHEDULE.
+The Price Schedule (unit price) is firm for the entire contract period of 60-months.
 The rates may be "subject to adjustment" at the beginning of each annual contract period.
 It is expressly understood that contract rate increases are not automatic or guaranteed.
 Contractor's request to increase the current rate schedule will be evaluated and considered when such adjustments are requested.
 The District reserves the right to reject any such request and may leave contract as is, re-bid and/or terminate said contract within the provisions of the existing agreement.
 The District may offer a lower, higher or no increase in percentage.
 All increases are subject to negotiation between the Contractor and the District.
 If an agreement is not reached prior to the start of the next contract period, the rate (unit price) of said contract shall remain in effect.
 Unit prices will not change until an agreement is reached and thus will not be retroactive.
-The Contractor shall honor and deliver work orders/purchase orders issued prior to an agreed upon rate increase with delivery dates up to 60days beyond the effective date of the rate increase, which shall not be subject to agreed upon rate increase.
+The Contractor shall honor and deliver work orders/purchase orders issued prior to an agreed upon rate increase with delivery dates up to 60 days beyond the effective date of the rate increase, which shall not be subject to agreed upon rate increase.
 The adjustment to the contract's Rate (unit price) Schedule, if granted by the District, shall be effective February 1st or on the first day of the month following final District approval, whichever is applicable and continue through the remaining contract period.
-Increases considered by the District shall be evaluated by using the percentage of change between the previous year and the current year's Consumer Price Index,(C.P.I.) published by the U.S. Department of Labor's Bureau of Labor Statistics, as a guide only.
+Increases considered by the District shall be evaluated by using the percentage of change between the previous year and the current year's Consumer Price Index, (C.P.I.) published by the U.S. Department of Labor's Bureau of Labor Statistics, as a guide only.
 The specific index to be reviewed is the C.P.I. for Los Angeles-Riverside-Orange County, California for the month of (that month which is six (6) months prior to the contract's annual end date) each year using the "Special Aggregate Index" category of "All Items Less Shelter" under the "All Urban Consumers" column.
 For further information on the Consumer Price Index, contact the U.S. Department of Labor, Bureau of Labor Statistics at (415) 625-2270, menu option 2.
 NOTE: All requests for rate adjustments must be received by the District, in writing, no later than 90days prior to the end of each annual contract period at the District's Title I Office.
 An explanation citing the rationale for price increase should be included in such correspondence. - 6.
 RIGHTS TO REPORT.
 The rights to any report, evaluation and/or other material developed by the Contractor pursuant to this Agreement shall belong to the District. - 7.
 CONFLICT OF INTEREST.
-Contractor understands all federal and state laws as well as all provisions of LAUSD's Contractor Code of Conduct, attached hereto as Exhibit C and made apart hereof, pertaining to conflict of interest.
+Contractor understands all federal and state laws as well as all provisions of LAUSD's Contractor Code of Conduct, attached hereto as part of Exhibit C and made apart hereof, pertaining to conflict of interest.
 Contractor shall comply with the District's Contractor Code of Conduct and hereby certifies on behalf of any Representatives, as that term is defined in the Contractor Code of Conduct, that there is no existing financial interest, whether direct or indirect, which would conflict in any manner or degree with the performance of services required under this Agreement and that none will be acquired.
-Further, Contractor certifies that no persons having any such interests shall be subcontracted in connection with this Agreement, or employed by the Contractor.
+Further, Contractor certifies that no persons having any such interests shall be subcontracted in connection with this Agreement or employed by the Contractor.